dustywhite7/BSAD8700/Course Slides Markdown/7 - Ensemble Methods.md

 # For lab

 - Together with your team, build an ensemble model.
 You can use Random Forests, another ensemble model, or even experiment by building your own!
-- Try to get the best accuracy (or precision! or recall!) that you can!
+- Try to get the best accuracy (or precision! or recall! or F1!) that you can!
 - If you are lost, ASK QUESTIONS!
 You might also want to refer to the [tutorial videos](https://www.youtube.com/playlist?list=PLmNPvQr9Tf-ZSDLwOzxpvY-HrE0yv-8Fy) again.